Tune the system around MySQL

 Typically, only the number of huge pages needs to be configured.
 However, for more information on the different parameters that affect the configuration of huge pages, review the admin-guide for hugetlbpage in the Linux source code .

 MySQL relies on OpenSSL for cryptographic operations.
-Thus, the version of OpenSSL used with MySQL (and the GCC version and switches used to compile it) can impact performance.
-Typically using the Linux distribution default version of OpenSSL is sufficient.
+The OpenSSL version used with MySQL, and the compiler version and switches used to build it, can affect performance.
+The default OpenSSL version provided by your Linux distribution is typically sufficient.

 Back